Sage-Bionetworks/jccli/README.md

 We use [Travis-CI](https://travis-ci.org/) to automate our testing.
 This repo's Travis configuration is set up to run the unit test suite (in `unit_tests/`) on every pull request and push, and to run the integration test suite (in `integration_tests/`) only on a push.

+Currently, the test suite expects the user running the tests to have a config file `.jccli.ini` in their home directory, with a section named `[jccli-dev-testing]`.
+This section currently does not need to have any content.

 ### GitHub